Michael Bennett raises an interesting question — is an extension coming anytime soon for Kam Chancellor?

 Chancellor has also missed nine games due to injury the past two seasons and is coming off having had surgery to clean up bone spurs in both ankles that has him currently limited during OTAs (Organized Team Activities).

 The team might well want to wait to get into the season to see if the current Chancellor is as effective as the old one has been — the Seahawks also have a little of a history of signing extensions in December, as they did last year with Bennett and in 2014 with Cliff Avril and K.J.
 Wright.
+They also by then would have a better idea of what they have in McDougald, as well as rookies Delano Hill and Tedric Thompson, as possible replacements at the safety spots (with Hill being the most critical to that as he is the one listed solely as a strong safety).

 Another issue is the strong safety market, which as I wrote in March changed a little with the deal Reshad Jones, who is a month older than Chancellor, got to stay with the Dolphins — a five-year contract for a total of $60 million with $35 guaranteed.
 Eric Berry, born in Dec., 1988, also got a new deal in the off-season making him the highest-paid safety in the NFL at $13 million a year, almost double the $7 million Chancellor averaged on the contract he signed with the Seahawks in 2013, when he became the first of the team’s defensive stars drafted in the Carroll/John Schneider era to get an extension.